 So I once read a book history of Ancient Greece, and I've even been learning the Ancient Greek language since 2013 (as some of you already know).
 I'm almost done reading my intro textbook on the subject, actually, and so I've spent many hours studying this topic over these past few years.
+(Update, 2017: I actually finished reading the intro textbook recently.)
 Nonetheless, I actually learned a lot from this three-hour TV program on this topic; since it is well-researched, well-presented, and it interviews the experts.
 I've gotten pretty deep into their culture already through these language exploits, but I nonetheless learned much from this documentary, and not just because it shows pictures of the actual places and artifacts from the time.
 (Although it does do plenty of that, and supplements my reading with the visuals.)

 Temple of Olympian Zeus in Athens